verdaccio/verdaccio/website/translated_docs/zh-CN/docker.md

 ### SELinux

 If SELinux is enforced in your system, the directories to be bind-mounted in the container need to be relabeled.
 Otherwise verdaccio will be forbidden from reading those files.
 Otherwise verdaccio will be forbidden from reading those files.
+Otherwise verdaccio will be forbidden from reading those files.

 ```
  fatal--- cannot open config file /verdaccio/conf/config.yaml: Error: CONFIG: it does not look like a valid config file